 - 8.1.
 GRANT OF STOCK APPRECIATION RIGHTS.
 The Committee is authorized to grant Stock Appreciation Rights to Participants on the following terms and conditions: - (a) RIGHT TO PAYMENT.
-Upon the exercise of a Stock Appreciation Right, the Participant has the right to receive, for each Share with respect to which the Stock Appreciation Right is being exercised, the excess, if any, of: - (1) The Fair Market Value of one Share on the date of exercise; over

-- (2) The base price of the Stock Appreciation Right as determined by the Committee, which shall not be less than the Fair Market Value of one Share on the Grant Date. - (b) PROHIBITION ON REPRICING.
-Except as otherwise provided in Article 15, without the prior approval of stockholders of the Company: (i) the base price of a SAR may not be reduced, directly or indirectly, (ii) a SAR may not be cancelled in exchange for cash, other Awards, or Options or SARs with an exercise or base price that is less than the base price of the original SAR, or otherwise, and (iii) the Company may not repurchase a SAR for value (in cash or otherwise) from a Participant if the current Fair Market Value of the Shares underlying the SAR is lower than the base price per share of the SAR. - (c) TIME AND CONDITIONS OF EXERCISE.
+Upon the exercise of a Stock Appreciation Right, the Participant to whom it is granted has the right to receive, for each Share with respect to which the Stock Appreciation Right is being exercised, the excess, if any, of: - (1) The Fair Market Value of one Share on the date of exercise; over - (2) The base price of the Stock Appreciation Right as determined by the Committee, which shall not be less than the Fair Market Value of one Share on the Grant Date. - (b) PROHIBITION ON REPRICING.
+Except as otherwise provided in Article 15, without the prior approval of shareholders of the Company: (i) the base price of a SAR may not be reduced, directly or indirectly, (ii) a SAR may not be cancelled in exchange for cash, other Awards, or Options or SARs with an exercise or base price that is less than the base price of the original SAR, and (iii) the Company may not repurchase a SAR for value (in cash or otherwise) from a Participant if the current Fair Market Value of the Shares underlying the SAR is lower than the base price per share of the SAR. - (c) TIME AND CONDITIONS OF EXERCISE.
 The Committee shall determine the time or times at which a SAR may be exercised in whole or in part.
-No SAR granted under the Plan shall be exercisable for more than six years from the Grant Date. - (d) NO DEFERRAL FEATURE.
+No SAR granted under the Plan shall be exercisable for more than eight (8) years from the Grant Date.

+- (d) NO DEFERRAL FEATURE.
 No SAR shall provide for any feature for the deferral of compensation other than the deferral of recognition of income until the exercise or disposition of the SAR. - (e) NO DIVIDEND EQUIVALENTS.
 No SAR shall provide for Dividend Equivalents. - (f) OTHER TERMS.
 All awards of Stock Appreciation Rights shall be evidenced by an Award Certificate.
-The terms, methods of exercise, methods of settlement, form of consideration payable in settlement, and any other terms and conditions of any Stock Appreciation Right shall be determined by the Committee at the time of the grant of the Award and shall be reflected in the Award Certificate.
-In no event may any Stock Appreciation Rights be exercisable for more than six years from the Grant Date.
+Subject to the limitations of this Article 8, the terms, methods of exercise, methods of settlement, form of consideration payable in settlement, and any other terms and conditions of any Stock Appreciation Right shall be determined by the Committee at the time of the grant of the Award and shall be reflected in the Award Certificate.